connectomicslab/connectomemapper3/paper/paper.md

   in the 2000s [@SpornsTheBrain:2005], [@HagmannFromConnectomics:2005], [@SpornsEditorialConnectomics:2018].
-It has revolutionized the way to investigate *in-vivo*, *non-invasively* and *safely* at different macroscopic scales the structural and functional systems of the brain by modeling connections between brain areas as a graph or network, the so-called `connectome`, and has become a widely used set of methods in Neuroscience [@Bassett2017].
+It has revolutionized the way to investigate *in-vivo*, *non-invasively* and *safely* at different macroscopic scales the structural and functional systems of the brain by modeling connections between brain areas as a graph or network, known as `connectome`, and has become a widely used set of methods in Neuroscience [@Bassett2017].
 While brain areas are usually derived from high resolution structural T1 weighted MRI (sMRI), structural brain connectomes are mapped from diffusion MR imaging (dMRI) tractography, and